aifatelescope/datared/book/intro.md

 ## Overview of what we will use

-The whole data reduction and analysis is done in Python, using a series of professional packages under active development:
+The whole data reduction and analysis is done in Python (except for the astrometric calibration, which is based on a local installation of `astrometry.net` that we'll call from within python).
+We make use of the following professional Python packages, all under active development:

 * `ccdproc` (framework for the image pre-reduction)
 * `photutils` (for source detection and photometry)